airboxlab/rabbitmq-topic-authorization/README.md

-# RabbitMQ Message Timestamp Plugin #
+# RabbitMQ Topic Authorization #

-This plugin fills the `timestamp` property of a message as it enters RabbitMQ with the current (server node) timestamp value.
+This plugin checks authorizations on routing keys.
+It can be used with internally-defined ACLs, as well as external authorization plugins (e.g. rabbitmq-auth-backend-http).

 ## Supported RabbitMQ Versions ##